-- (1) None of the following persons may be elected or appointed as a member of a board, or appointed as a member of a board committee, of a District Health Board: - (a) a person described in section 30(2)(a) to (f) of the Crown Entities Act 2004; - (b) a person who has, since the date on which members of boards elected at the immediately preceding triennial general election came into office, been removed as a member of a board for any reason specified in clause 9(c) or (e) of Schedule 3; - (c) a person who has failed to declare a material conflict of interest before accepting nomination as candidate for an election of a District Health Board held in conjunction with the immediately preceding triennial general election."

-- (2) In addition to the grounds specified in subclause (1), a person may not be elected as a member of a board if that person is incapable of being elected as a member of a local authority because of section 25 of the Local Electoral Act 2001. - (3) However, subclause (1)(a) does not disqualify a person described in section 30(2)(f) of that Act who is elected (rather than appointed) to office as a member under any other Act.
+- (1) None of the following persons may be elected or appointed as a member of a board, or appointed as a member of a board committee, of a District Health Board: - a. a person described in section 30(2)(a) to (f) of the Crown Entities Act 2004; - a person who has, since the date on which members of boards elected at the immediately preceding triennial general election came into office, been removed as a member of a board for any reason specified in clause 9(c) or (e) of Schedule 3; - c. a person who has failed to declare a material conflict of interest before accepting nomination as candidate for an election of a District Health Board held in conjunction with the immediately preceding triennial general election." - (2) In addition to the grounds specified in subclause (1), a person may not be elected as a member of a board if that person is incapable of being elected as a member of a local authority because of section 25 of the Local Electoral Act 2001. - (3) However, subclause (1)(a) does not disqualify a person described in section 30(2)(f) of that Act who is elected (rather than appointed) to office as a member under any other Act.

-• Section 30 (2) (a) to (f) of the Crown Entities Act 2004 states:
+Section 30 (2) (a) to (f) of the Crown Entities Act 2004 states:

-- (2) The following persons are disqualified from being members: - (a) a person who is an undischarged bankrupt; - (b) a person who is prohibited from being a director or promoter of, or being concerned or taking part in the management of, an incorporated or unincorporated body under the Companies Act 1993, or the Securities Act 1978, or the Securities Markets Act 1988, or the Takeovers Act 1993; - (c) a person who is subject to a property order under the Protection of Personal and Property Rights Act 1988; - (d) a person in respect of whom a personal order has been made under that Act that reflects adversely on the person's - - (i) competence to manage his or her own affairs in relation to his or her property; or - (ii) capacity to make or to communicate decisions relating to any particular aspect or aspects of his or her personal care and welfare; - (e) a person who has been convicted of an offence punishable by imprisonment for a term of 2 years or more, or who has been sentenced to imprisonment for any other offence, unless that person has obtained a pardon, served the sentence, or otherwise suffered the penalty imposed on the person; - (f) a Member of Parliament.
+- (2) The following persons are disqualified from being members: - a. a person who is an undischarged bankrupt; - a person who is prohibited from being a director or promoter of, or being concerned or taking part in the management of an incorporated or unincorporated body under the Companies Act 1993, or the Securities Act 1978, or the Securities Markets Act 1988, or the Takeovers Act 1993; - c. a person who is subject to a property order under the Protection of Personal and Property Rights Act 1988; - d. a person in respect of whom a personal order has been made under that Act that reflects adversely on the person's; - i. competence to manage their own affairs in relation to their property; or - ii. capacity to make or to communicate decisions relating to any particular aspect or aspects of their personal care and welfare; - e. a person who has been convicted of an offence punishable by imprisonment for a term of 2 years or more, or who has been sentenced to imprisonment for any other offence, unless that person has obtained a pardon, served the sentence, or otherwise suffered the penalty imposed on the person; - f. member of Parliament.